opencollective/documentation/about/community-guidelines.md

 ### Be cautious with your words and actions.

 Being an ever growing community , we always try to conduct ourselves professionally.
-Therefore you are required to not insult or put down other participants.
+You are required to not insult or put down other participants.
 Harassment and other exclusionary behavior is strictly not acceptable and should be reported as soon as possible.
 This includes but is not limited to:

 - Violent threats or language directed against another person.
 - Discriminatory jokes and language.